 Depending on if you are able to follow the above advice will greatly influence whether you can follow this itinerary.
 If it ends up being a busy day at DisneySea then accomplishing everything on this list probably won’t happen.
 Frankly, completing 75% of this on a busy day at the park would be an achievement.
 Adjust where you need to.

-Like other itineraries, FastPass plays a big role.
+FastPass plays a big role here as Tokyo Disney Resort still offers that service.
 We have our Tokyo DisneySea FastPass Guide that we will be (more or less) following in this post.
 If you get ahead or behind in this itinerary, refer to that to see what attraction you should FastPass next.

 There are many different factors that go into a theme park day, so we do have to keep this plan somewhat general.
 I don’t know how busy the park will be when you visit, where you are staying, etc. What I do assume in this itinerary is that you are spending the full day inside of the park, getting there before the gates open and leaving after the park closes.
 Getting to the park at least half an hour before opening would be a wise choice if you only have one day there.
 For guests staying at one of the official Tokyo Disney Resort hotels then you get access to the park 15 minutes before anyone else.
 While it doesn’t seem like much, take advantage of this as it will get you a leg up on FastPasses.
 Hotel MiraCosta, Tokyo Disneyland Hotel and Disney Ambassador Hotel are the closest hotels to the park and each one is incredible.
 Unfortunately, they are also the most expensive hotels at the resort.
 There are plenty of other quality options for places to stay at Tokyo Disney Resort that are close to DisneySea.
 Just get to the park before opening one way or another.